ChronSyn/ChronSyn/README.md

 Here's a list of things I'd like to do in the future:

- - Learn .NET Core
+ - Learn .NET Core (In Progress!)
  - Try Angular again
  - Use Electron for a project
  - Find a project suitable to be built in Deno
- - Learn Kubernetes
+ - Learn Kubernetes (Planning to learn soon)

 <img align="left" alt="ChronSyn's Github Stats" src="https://github-readme-stats.vercel.app/api?username=ChronSyn&show_icons=true&hide_border=true" />